Last updated: 18/11/2024

 Introduction

-This privacy policy explains how we process personal data at Cruelty Free International and Cruelty Free Europe.
+This privacy policy explains how we process personal information at Cruelty Free International, including details about the circumstances in which we process personal information jointly with our sister organisation, Cruelty Free International Trust (“CFI Trust”).

-Both parties shall comply with Cruelty Free International’s data protection policies including (without limitation) Cruelty Free International’s Data Privacy Policy and Data Retention Policy (and Schedule).
+Cruelty Free International and CFI Trust each complies with its own data protection policies including (without limitation) Cruelty Free International’s Data Privacy Policy and Data Retention Policy (and Schedule).

-We make every effort to ensure that your personal information is processed in a fair, open and transparent manner, in line with the General Data Protection Regulation (UK), the Data Protection Act 2018, the Privacy and Electronic Communications Regulations 2003 (PECR) and the General Data Protection Regulation (GDPR).
+We make every effort to ensure that your personal information is processed in a fair, open and transparent manner, in line with the UK General Data Protection Regulation, the Data Protection Act 2018, the Privacy and Electronic Communications Regulations 2003 (PECR) and other applicable data protection laws.

-Please read this policy carefully, along with any other documents referred to in this policy, to understand how we collect, use and store your personal information.
+Please read this policy carefully, along with any other documents referred to in this policy, to understand how we collect, use and store your personal data.

 What is the purpose of this document?

-This Policy sets out why we collect personal data about individuals and how we use it.
-It also explains the legal basis for this and the rights you have regarding the way your personal data is used.
+This Policy sets out why we collect personal information about individuals and how we use it.
+It also explains the legal basis for this and the rights you have regarding the way your personal information is used.

 We will comply with data protection law and principles, which means that your data will be: